NhiNguyen2304/BoardGame/README.md

 # Requirement
 This assignment is designed for reused in board game with two dimensional, with two players.
 Because this is implemented by individual, I only implement for Tic Tac Toe game.
-But this project can be easy to extend for other board game.
+But this project can be easy to extend for other board game.\

+This prokect aims to appky learning knowledge about Design Pattern for a BoardGame project.\
+###### ⚡️Using design pattern: Abstract Design Pattern, Singleton Design Pattern, Template Design Pattern. (*More information and design diagram in file BoardGame_document.pdf*)
 #### a.
 Features is implemented
 ###### Tic Tac Toe Game
 _ A reused game for board games with two players (Reversi, Tic Tac Toe…).\